sonhavietnamese/spw/DEV_LOGS.md

 - an extension that can create a boundary for a account fee
 - any transaction interact with the pda/account, the fee will be charged from gas-station
 - the extension will be a pda, and the balance will be from the gas-station

+- when sign the tx, need bundler's address in the account array

+- bundler will act as a paymaster too